 Did you know that approximately one third of all food produced is thrown in the bin every year globally?
 This corresponds to 1.3 billion tonnes of food and, according to estimates, up to two billion people could be fed with this amount of food.
-At Paulig, we are doing our part to minimise food loss in our own operations.
+At Paulig, we are committed to the global challenge of reducing food waste by 50% by 2030 and we are doing our part to minimise food loss in our own operations.
 What concrete steps have we already taken to reduce food loss and other climate effects of food in our operations?
-Check three examples of our actions!

 Minimising food loss in tortilla factories